Max Ward (drummer)

+Career

+Early in his musical career, drummer Max Ward was part of bands including Grok, a "supergroup" in Hamilton, New Zealand, and an acoustic group called Beat Angels.
+He played in multiple bands with Chris Fish.

 625 Thrashcore

 625 Thrashcore is an American record label started by Ward in 1993.
 They put out records of different genres, including hardcore, grindcore, thrashcore, powerviolence and others, mainly from the US and Japan.